 Commit to a few techniques, try them, and evaluate.
 You can always adopt another technique down the road.

 Members are so important for gyms because they bring in regular income.
 Once you have gym regulars attending classes, you’ll naturally want to keep them.
-This list of customer retention strategies can help you lock in your regular clients and build a strong member base.
+Be sure to check out this list of customer retention strategies and five apps to help you connect with members to help you retain your regulars and build a strong member base.

 Use this guide to get organized and stay motivated as you build the fitness empire you’ve dreamed of.
 Whether your ambitions are a local yoga shop or multi-unit gym franchise, Clover can help you learn more about starting a small business.